HELOC or fixed home equity loan? What’s best for you?

 HELOANs are more expensive to set up, requiring many of the same fees and processes as a traditional refinance.Click to see today's rates (Sep 25th, 2017)

 HELOCs are credit lines with (usually) variable rates.
 Your monthly payment depends on your current interest rate and loan balance.

 These loans are essentially revolving accounts, similar to credit cards.
 You can draw any amount, up to your limit.
-You're allowed to pay it down or off at will.
+You’re allowed to pay it down or off at will.

 HELOCs have two phases.
 During the draw period, you use the line of credit all you want, and your minimum payment covers just the interest due.

 Eventually, the HELOC draw period ends, and your loan enters the repayment phase.
 At this point, you can no longer draw funds and the loan becomes fully amortizing over its remaining years.